Planned French invasion of Britain (1708): Background

-Under the 1697 Treaty of Ryswick, Louis XIV recognised William III as legitimate monarch of England and Scotland.
-In July 1701, the War of the Spanish Succession began and when the exiled James II died on 16 September, Louis reneged on that commitment and proclaimed James's son James Francis Edward Stuart as king.
+Under the 1697 Treaty of Ryswick, Louis XIV of France recognised William III as king of England and Scotland, instead of the exiled James II, who had been deposed by the 1688 Glorious Revolution.
+The War of the Spanish Succession began in July 1701, and when James died on 16 September, Louis reneged on that commitment and proclaimed James II's son James Francis Edward Stuart as king.
 William himself died in March 1702 and was succeeded by James's Protestant daughter Anne.

 By late 1707, the war had reached a stalemate.
 Despite victories in Flanders, the Allies had been unable to break French border defences or to place their candidate on the Spanish throne.
 Both sides attempted to use internal conflicts to break the deadlock.
 Britain supported the camisard rebels in south-western France, and the Jacobites served a similar function for the French.

-The Jacobite agent Nathaniel Hooke convinced Louis that there was an opportunity for a Scottish rising, that would divert British troops from Europe.
-The 1707 Union was widely unpopular in Scotland, and French privateers caused enormous losses for the British maritime trade and the coastal fishing industry.
-One reason was the Royal Navy faced multiple demands to escort merchant convoys and did not view protecting Scottish shipping as a priority.

-Hooke visited Scotland in 1707 and met supporters like the Earl of Erroll, and the elderly Jacobite Thomas Buchan provided reports on bases at Fort William and Inverness.
+Jacobite agent Nathaniel Hooke convinced Louis XIV there was support for a Jacobite rising in Scotland, where the 1707 Union was widely unpopular.
+At the same time, French privateers had inflicted enormous losses on British maritime trade and the coastal fishing industry.
+This had a particular impact on Scottish shipping, since the Royal Navy faced multiple demands to escort merchant convoys, and did not consider it a priority.
+Hooke visited Scotland in 1707, where he met with supporters including the Earl of Erroll, and elderly former Jacobite general Thomas Buchan.

 Senior nobles such as the dukes of Atholl and Hamilton refused to commit, partly because of an attempt in 1703 by Simon Fraser, later Lord Lovat, to implicate them in a Jacobite plot as part of a personal feud.
 However, Hooke obtained a letter of support signed by Erroll, the Earl of Panmure and six others, promising 25,000 men and requesting 8,000 French troops, weapons, money, artillery, ammunition and "majors, lieutenants, and serjeants to discipline" the Scots army.

-The Jacobite agent John Ker also claimed support from Presbyterian dissidents or Cameronians who "are persuaded (Union) will bring an infinite number of calamities..., and render the Scots slaves to the English".
-The radicals viewed union as a threat to the independence of the Church of Scotland, despite legal safeguards for its independence.
-Although the Cameronians certainly considered that option, Ker was in reality a British double agent whose role was to persuade them not to do so.
-By November 1707, Louis decided that there was enough potential support and planning began supervised by Pontchartrain, who had been involved with attempts in 1692 and 1696.
-Claude de Forbin was appointed commander of the naval squadron, and the Comte de Gacé was in charge of the landing force.
+John Ker, another Jacobite agent, also claimed backing from Scottish Presbyterian dissidents, arguing they "are persuaded (Union) will...render the Scots slaves to the English".
+These religious radicals viewed Union as a threat to the Church of Scotland, despite legal safeguards for its independence.
+Although they appear to have been serious in considering armed rebellion, in reality Ker was a British double agent whose role was to persuade them not to do so.

+Nevertheless, in November 1707 Louis decided there was sufficient backing to proceed.
+Planning began under the supervision of Pontchartrain, who had been involved with previous invasion attempts in 1692 and 1696.
+Claude de Forbin was appointed commander of the naval squadron, with the Comte de Gacé leading the landing force.